libidoll/libidoll/README.md

-## hewwo!
+## hello!
 I'm Lia <3

 # 🔞 minors DNI please 🔞

 ---

-hi! this is my 18+ account 👀.
-I'll be using this account for naughty projects >:3
+hi! this is my 18+ account.
+I'll be using this account for projects that will make me completely unemployable!

 i'm interested in:
  - making open source software for
    - sex toys
    - practicing BDSM
-   - and other sexy things!
+   - safe online sexual activities
  - [buttplug.io](https://github.com/buttplugio)

 ---